Sahan-117/Sahan-117/README.md

 - 📫 How to reach me through my email sahankotian2000@gmail.com
 - 😄 Pronouns: Hehe
 - ⚡ Fun fact:
-- Did you know that the first computer programmer was a woman?
+  Q. Did you know that the first computer programmer was a woman?
 Ada Lovelace, an English mathematician, is often credited as the world's first computer programmer.
--  In the mid-1800s, she wrote an algorithm for Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+     In the mid-1800s, she wrote an algorithm for Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-- This was long before the advent of modern computers!
+     This was long before the advent of modern computers!

 <!---
 Sahan-117/Sahan-117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.